Chike1990/Catalog_of_my_things/README.md

 # Catalog of my things

-> A useful app to keep track of all your stuff
+> This APP helps you to keep a record of different types of things you won: books, music albums, movies, and games.

 ## Video introduction